 A Registered Education Savings Plan is a tax-privileged investment account, set up to fund someone’s post-secondary education.
-An RESP allows you to invest and earn interest tax-free while also receiving contributions from the government.
-When the beneficiary enrolls in a recognized post-secondary institution such as a univeristy, college, or trade school, they can retrieve the RESP.
+An RESP is a type of Registered Savings Plan (RSP) that allows you to invest and earn interest tax-free while also receiving contributions from the government.
+When the beneficiary enrolls in a recognized post-secondary institution such as a university, college, or trade school, they can retrieve the RESP.

 After the money is withdrawn, it is considered taxable income belonging to the beneficiary.
 However, because the beneficiary is a student and probably not earning other income, their overall income is often low enough that no tax will be paid on it.

 This all makes the RESP a very powerful financial tool that can be leveraged to wisely plan for you and your child's future.
 To calculate approximately how much money an RESP account can save, you can visit our RESP calculator.

 An RESP will involve 3 parties:

 The first method the government uses to to encourage investment in an RESP is through various tax incentives.
 While the money is within the RESP, you will probably have a variety of options on how to invest it.
 You can allocate it into mutual funds, ETFs, GICs, stocks, bonds, or a combination of the above and any capital gains which you make will not be taxed.
 This is a significant advantage over traditional trading accounts, where you must pay income taxes on half of the capital gains that you have made over that year.
 Additionally, when the beneficiary decides to withdraw the money from the account when they attend higher education, the money withdrawn is considered their own income.
 This is advantageous because of the students’ low income from other sources, which means that many students can eliminate the need to pay tax altogether, or else only have to pay a small amount.